fluffy-kalashnikov/fluffy-kalashnikov.github.io/content/portfolio/homemade-interior-mapping/index.md

     return T;
 }
 ```
 I use this code snippet to calculate intersections between rays and planes.
 To use it properly it's important to understand what rays and planes are from a purely mathematical standpoint.
-I wholeheartedly recommend [gamemath.com](https://gamemath.com/book/geomtests.html#intersection_ray_plane) for a proper explanation, but here is at least a freshly baked visualization!
+I wholeheartedly recommend [gamemath.com](https://gamemath.com/book/geomtests.html#intersection_ray_plane) for a proper explanation, but here is at least an explanatory visualization!
 {{< fakegif "01_ray_plane_intersection.webm" >}}
 In my opinion, the key takeaways are that rays are parametrically defined by a point and a direction and planes are implicitly defined by a normal and a distance from the origin.
 Unlike 3D geometry, rays and planes in mathematics are infinite.
 Unless the ray is perfectly perpendicular to a plane, it will always intersect in either the positive or negative direction.

-### Calculating the planes to intersect against
+### Calculating the planes to raycast against
 {{< fakegif "02_calc_closest_plane.webm" >}}

 We begin by calculating the planes to raycast against.
 For this we need to calculate each planes normal and distance to the origin.
 The distance can be calculated by rounding the local vertex position to the size of the room, but depending on the direction we also need to take into consideration which side of the room the plane exists and wether the distance needs to be negated if the plane is facing the origin.